xfac11/Project3D/README.md

     format (textures).
 If you use a library like Assimp, it does not count Done (not if Material has to be loaded in)

-  o Height-map terrain rendering, user can walk on the terrain using WASD keys._Karlos_

 Texturing and Lighting (1):
     _Daniel_
+  o Textures
   o Normal mapping
+  o Color/light etc
+  o Phong Shading (specular)

 Keyboard, inputs, Camera, FPS
   _Karlos_
   o FPS done!
   o Keyboard done!
-  o simple physics (jump and fall)
+  o simple physics (jump and fall) x Height-map terrain rendering, user can walk on the terrain using WASD keys.